Jiingz/apex-seraph/README.md

 # apex-seraph
-Seraph is a Cheating-Software for the battle royale game Apex Legends.
+Seraph is a Assistance Software for the battle royale game Apex Legends.
 It uses multiple system-privilege levels (Ring 0 and 3)

 # Requirements